feeef/JSON-Classic/README.md

 // Objects
 //
-// Both arrays and hash objects are handle by the class JSONObject.
+// Both arrays and hash objects are handled by the class JSONObject.
 // the JSON root element is always a JSONObject.
 //
 // The JSONObject::isArray() methods indicates if the object is an array.